ProshunSaha/AoN/README.md

 •	Change the path (test_images/test_cartoon.jpg) to any image you want to classify.

 ________________________________________
-4. Stop & Clean Up
+# 4. Stop & Clean Up
-# Stop the container
+Stop the container:
 docker stop aon-container

-# Remove the container
+Remove the container:
 docker rm aon-container